unixsurfer/anycast_healthchecker/README.rst

 * **bird_conf** Defaults to **/etc/bird.d/anycast-prefixes.conf**

-File with the list of IP prefixes allowed to be exported
+File with the list of IP prefixes allowed to be exported.
+If this file is a symbolic link then the destination and the link itself must be on the same mounted filesystem.

 * **bird_variable** Defaults to **ACAST_PS_ADVERTISE**